th789/th789.github.io/publications.markdown

 - Which Explanation Should I Choose?
 A Function Approximation Perspective to Characterizing Post Hoc Explanations \
 **Tessa Han**, Suraj Srinivas, and Himabindu Lakkaraju \
 ICML Workshop on Interpretable Machine Learning for Healthcare (IMLH), 2022 \
+In submission to Neural Information Processing Systems (NeurIPS), 2022 \
 \>\> Oral Spotlight Presentation \
 \>\> Best Paper Award